 Did you know?

 There is a self-named ‘village of love’ in France – Saint Valentin.
-This village, which is in the central Val de Loire region, hosts a February festival each year and decorates the whole village with red roses.
+This village, which is in the central Val de Loire region, usually hosts a February festival each year and decorates the whole village with red roses.
 You can get married, get your letters stamped from the Saint Valentin post office, and watch heart-shaped chocolate being made.

 Did you know?